 Patellofemoral knee pain, or anterior knee pain, is the most common cause of knee pain, especially in females.
-It occurs at all ages, but is most common in adolescents.
-It usually causes a deep pain in the front area of the knee, which often becomes worse with climbing stairs, squatting, running, and sitting with the knees bent.
-There is usually no swelling, catching or locking, but the knee may feel like it is going to buckle at any moment.
+It usually causes a deep pain in the front area of the knee, which often is worse with climbing stairs, squatting, running, and sitting with the knees bent.
+There is usually no swelling, catching or locking, but the knee may feel like it is going to buckle.

-The kneecap, or patellofemoral, area is prone to pain for a number of reasons.
-The kneecap is a small bone, but bears a great deal of load.
-During certain activities 3 to 6 times a person’s body weight may be placed across the patellofemoral joint.
+The kneecap—or patellofemoral—area is prone to pain for a number of reasons.
+The kneecap is a small bone but bears a great deal of load.
+During certain activities, 3 to 6 times a person’s body weight may be placed across the patellofemoral joint.
 Certain anatomic factors predispose some people to patellofemoral pain and overload.
-Dynamic factors, like tightness in the iliotibial band (on the outside of the knee) or weakness in the quadriceps (especially the VMO) can also contribute to patellofemoral knee pain.
+Dynamic factors, like tightness in the iliotibial band or weakness in the quadriceps and hip can also contribute to patellofemoral knee pain.

 Patellofemoral knee pain is treated initially with activity modification and physical therapy.
 This is successful for most patients.
 If these measures are unsuccessful or if there is cartilage damage surgical treatment may be considered.
 Surgical procedures used to treat patellofemoral knee pain include: tibial tubercle osteotomy, lateral release, and cartilage replacement surgeries when appropriate.

 Tibial Tubercle Osteotomy